 Reintegration and employment

-Each year, around 600 offenders on our Release to Work programme travel outside the prison each day to a regular job.
+Each year, around 250 people in our care on our Release to Work programme travel outside the prison each day to a regular job.

 Reintegration and public safety